yolo-county-public-defender/ZLS-Documentation/README.md

 # Yolo County Public Defender's Office - ZLS Documentation

-This repository contains documentation and user guides for ZLS (Zero License System), the case management system used by the Yolo County Public Defender's Office.
+This repository contains documentation and user guides for ZLS, the case management system used by the Yolo County Public Defender's Office.

 ## About ZLS